-Reading water is the most important skill in stream fishing.
-Once you understand why fish hold where they do, every stream becomes a puzzle you can solve.
-The current brings food, provides oxygen, and dictates fish behavior.
+Reading water has gotten complicated with all the generic advice and oversimplified YouTube tutorials flying around.
+As someone who’s spent years wading streams across multiple states — from tiny Appalachian brookies to big Western rivers — I learned everything there is to know about why fish hold where they do.
+Once you understand the current, every stream becomes a puzzle you can solve.
+The current brings food, delivers oxygen, and dictates fish behavior.
 Learn to read it, and you’ll catch fish anywhere flowing water exists.

 Understanding Current and Fish Behavior

 Fish face upstream.
-They position themselves in current breaks where they expend minimal energy while watching for food drifting toward them.
-The ideal lie provides protection from predators, easy access to the current’s food supply, and a stable resting spot.
+Always.
+They position themselves in current breaks where they can expend minimal energy while watching for food drifting toward them.
+The ideal lie provides three things: protection from predators, easy access to the current’s food supply, and a stable resting spot.
 Find these lies, and you’ve found the fish.
+I’ve caught thousands of trout by simply identifying the three factors and making a decent presentation.
+It’s not complicated — it just requires looking at water differently.

 Key Stream Features to Target